 2> the UE behaviour is not specified.

+1> if the IE "Adjacent Channel Interference level" is included and UE supports DL interference mitigation:

+2> inform lower layers, which may use the indication to mitigate the DL interference, e.g. to apply an optimized Rx filtering.

 1> if the UE is in CELL_FACH state; and

 1> if the UE does support E-DCH transmission in CELL_FACH state and Idle mode; and